pschaeflein/MagicTooltips/README.md

 ---
 ## Configuration

 MagicTooltips is configured by setting a global variables in your [PowerShell profile](#powershell-profile).
-Below is a sample showing all of the possible settings.
+Below is a sample showing all of the possible settings and their default values.

 ```pwsh